Assambra/Free-MMORPG/README.md

 <!-- NEEDED UNITY PACKAGES -->
 ### Needed Unity packages
 To add this two packages (Newtonsoft Json and HSV-Color-Picker-Unity) manually is only required if you create a new Unity project, as example you create a Unity package from Free-MMORPG and insert it into brand-new empty Unity project.
 Because they are already added in this project.
+#### Burst Compiler
+Install the Burst compiler via the Unity Package Manager.
+Windows -> Package Manager.
+Select Packages: Unity Registery from the dropdown menu.
+Use the search field and insert Burst.
+Click the Install button to install the package.
 #### Newtonsoft Json
 The EzyFox Client SDK need Newtonsoft Json package to work.